 - Distortion-free audio

-Best Battery Life: Anker Soundcore 2 Portable Bluetooth Speaker
+Best price: Anker Soundcore 2

 Battery estimates for Bluetooth speakers rarely live up to the marketing, and their batteries usually get worse over time.
 You can overcompensate for this by choosing the Anker Soundcore 2, one of the most popular and reliable Bluetooth Speakers of the past few years thanks to its 24-hour battery life.
 That too is an estimate, but our reviewer was able to use it over a long weekend without ever charging it; the Soundcore 2 matches its reputation.

 Unless you take very long showers, you'll get your money's worth if you take this speaker with you on the road.
 Its brick-like shape isn't particularly attractive, but at less than a pound and only 2.2 inches wide by 1.8 deep, it'll slide easily into your pocket.
 Bluetooth 5.0 support lets your phone connect from over 60 feet away, and the Soundcore 2 doubles as a speakerphone.
-Plus, it's very reasonable price allows you to purchase two for paired stereo sound and still pay less than you would for a more advanced speaker.

 - 24 hours of nonstop music

 - Low price

 - Not as loud or rich in bass as other speakers